Why are gasoline prices higher in some regions?

 Supply disruptions can cause price increases

-Any event that slows or stops the production of gasoline, such as planned or unplanned refinery maintenance or refinery shutdowns like those experienced when Hurricane Katrina and Hurricane Rita hit the U.S. Gulf Coast in 2005, can prompt increased bidding for available gasoline supplies.
+Events that slow or stop the production of gasoline can prompt increased bidding for available gasoline supplies.
+Pipeline disruptions, planned or unplanned refinery maintenance, or refinery shutdowns—such as those that occur when hurricanes hit the United States—may cause increases in gasoline prices.
 If the transportation system cannot support the flow of surplus supplies from one region to another, prices will remain relatively high.

 (dollars per gallon, including taxes)